learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 For user-X & movie-A, we can say the those 5 numbers might represent 5 different characteristics about the movie e.g.:

-- How much movie-A is sci-fi intense
+- How much movie-A is political
 - How recent is the movie
 - How much special effects are in movie A
 - How dialogue driven is the movie
-- How CGI driven is the movie.
+- How linear is the narrative in the movie

 In a similar way, 5 numbers in user embedding matrix might represent:
 - How much does user-X like sci-fi movie